FedMT: Federated Learning with Mixed-type Labels: Experimental Details

-\item \textbf{FedMatch} We use the semi-supervised FedMatch proposed by~\citep{lu2021unsupervised}.
-We treat client samples as unlabeled data, perform pseudo-labeling on the unlabeled sets under the supervision of labeled data on the server.
-The pseudo-labels are updated heuristically during the training.
-The data augmentation strategy is also used.
-For fair comparison, we do not use the pretrained backbone during training.
-We set learning rate to $0.01$, batch size to $16$, and the rest of the hyperparameters are the same as the default setting in the implementation.

 \item \textbf{FedRep} \citep{collins2021exploiting} For this baseline method, all clients train a super-class classifier and the server trains a sub-class classifier that differs in the last layer with different output dimension.
+Let $\vf$ be the backbone and $\mW_{Y}$ and $\mW_{\tilde Y}$ are matrices of appropriate dimensions that map to $\Delta_{K}$ and $\Delta_{J}$ respectively.
 The learning objective is

 where